Romulo-Moraes/Holiday/README.md

 ```

 ### Compilation time
-All codes of Holiday lib are in Holiday/code, so to compile it you need to pass the entire code directory to the compiler, like in the following example that simulate as if Holiday folder is in current directory of main file of program, the main.c.
+All codes of Holiday lib are in Holiday/code, then to compile it you must to pass the entire code directory to the compiler, like in the following example that simulate as if Holiday folder is in current directory of main file of program, the main.c.

 ```sh
 gcc main.c Holiday/codes/*.c -o main